 One thing is abundantly clear when it comes to Eternals: everything you think you know about how Marvel movies operate, just like everything you think you know about Superman before watching Man of Steel, should be checked at the door, and failure to do so will likely result in disappointment.
 And if you think it unwise to draw parallels between these two films from these wildly different and rival comic book companies, consider the fact that Chloé Zhao, director of Eternals, cited Snyder’s film as a direct inspiration for her approach to the character of Ikaris (Richard Madden), by far the most nuanced and intriguing tragic superhero Marvel has ever put to screen.
 How interesting that Snyder’s powerful and seditious take on the most iconic superhero of them all proves, in hindsight, to be weirdly prescient in anticipating the future of the genre.

-Episode 263 of the Postmodern Realities podcast is a spoiler-filled conversation with Journal author Cole Burgett about his online-exclusive film review, “Free Will, the Power of Choice, and Skin in Eternals”.
-Coming soon!
-Check back here and at our article archive page.
+Episode 263 of the Postmodern Realities podcast is a spoiler-filled conversation with Journal author Cole Burgett about his article, “Free Will, the Power of Choice, and Skin in Eternals“.

 We’d also like to invite you to subscribe to the Journal.
 To subscribe to the Journal, please click here.